 The F-104C’s deployment to Indochina ended on July 19, 1967, after more than 5,000 sorties.
 During that period, 14 F-104Cs were lost in Southeast Asia—six to groundfire, four to noncombat causes, three to Soviet SA-2 surface-to-air missiles and one to a Chinese J-6 fighter while suffering a navigation systems failure near China’s Hainan Island.

-Often called “the rocket with a man in it,” the F-104 was the first operational aircraft to sustain Mach 2 speed in flight.
+Often called “the missile with a man in it,” the F-104 was the first operational aircraft to sustain Mach 2 speed in flight.
 It suffered from short range, obsolete avionics, high landing speed and, until late 1967, an unreliable engine.

 Nonetheless, the Starfighter served the U.S. and several of its allies well.
 North Vietnam’s pilots never challenged one in combat, and Italy’s air defense variant, the F-104S served through 2005, a great testimony to Johnson’s design and vision.